alialele11/neuro_writer/README.md

 Examples of generated texts
 ----------------------------

-You can to see example in instagram @neuro_mayakovsky:
+You can see examples in instagram @neuro_mayakovsky:

 https://www.instagram.com/neuro_mayakovsky/